subhampujari/TrafficTrend-Visualizer/README (1).md

 ## 🎯 Project Objective

-This project analyzes Google AdWords traffic data with the goal of uncovering performance trends, keyword effectiveness, and cost dynamics.
+This project analyzes GoogleTrafficTread - Visualizer data with the goal of uncovering performance trends, keyword effectiveness, and cost dynamics.
 It simulates a **real-life advertising analytics pipeline**, commonly used in marketing and digital performance teams.

 ---